inthreedee/photoprism-transfer-album/README.md

 # Google Photos album to Photoprism Album
-*A somewhat involved script to transfer a Google Photos album to a new Photoprism album*
+*A somewhat involved script to import albums from a Google Photos Takeout as albums in Photoprism*

 Photoprism does not yet support transferring albums from Google Photos.
 Once a library has been fully transferred, this script will scrape the necessary data from a Google Takeout of an album and use it to generate a new Photoprism album without duplicating any files.
+Note: you must import and fully index the photos in your Google Photos export before running this script!
+It depends heavily on the photos already being in Photoprism's database.

-This is my fork of [inthreedee's original script][upstream], and I am very grateful to them for doing all the annoying API work for me and providing a solid base to work from.
+This is a fork of [inthreedee's original script][upstream], and I am very grateful to them for doing all the annoying API work for me and providing a solid base to work from.
+A thousand thanks!
 This fork was inspired by and incorporates [StephenBrown2's suggestion][insight] to look up files via their SHA-1 hash, which simplifies and speeds things up considerably - look ma, no sidecar directory!
 It also includes various usability improvements such as batching